 Under its terms of reference, the AC's scope of duties and responsibilities is as follows:

-- it reviews the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance;
+- reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance;

-- in conjunction with the assessment by the RC, it assesses the adequacy and effectiveness of the internal controls (including material financial, operational, compliance and IT controls) and risk management system;
+- in conjunction with the assessment by the RC, assessing the adequacy and effectiveness of the internal controls (including material financial, operational, compliance and IT controls) and risk management system;

-- it reviews the adequacy and effectiveness of the Company's internal audit function and also ensures that the internal audit function is adequately resourced and has appropriate standing within the Company;
+- reviewing the adequacy and effectiveness of the Company's internal audit function and also ensures that the internal audit function is adequately resourced and has appropriate standing within the Company;

-- it reviews the scope and results of the external audit, and independence and objectivity of the external auditors;
+- reviewing the scope and results of the external audit, and independence and objectivity of the external auditors;

-- it makes recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration of the external auditors;
+- making recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration of the external auditors;

-- it reviews and approves processes to regulate interested person transactions and to ensure compliance with the applicable regulations, in particular, the requirement that the transactions are on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders; and
+- reviewing and approving processes to regulate interested person transactions and to ensure compliance with the applicable regulations, in particular, the requirement that the transactions are on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders; and

-In order to maintain the independence of the external auditors, the Company has developed policies regarding the types of nonaudit services that the external auditors can provide to the Group and the related approval processes.
-The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2016 and the fees paid for such services.
+In order to maintain the independence of the external auditors, the Company has developed policies regarding the types of non-audit services that the external auditors can provide to the Group and the related approval processes.
+The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2017 and the fees paid for such services.
 The AC is satisfied that the independence of the external auditors has not been impaired by the provision of those services.
 The external auditors have also provided confirmation of their independence to the AC.
-The total audit and non-audit fees for FY 2016 were S$6,672,000 and S$459,000, respectively.
+The total audit and non-audit fees for FY 2017 were S$7,720,000 and S$1,677,000, respectively.

 The AC considered the findings of the external auditors, including their assessment of the appropriateness of valuation methodologies and the underlying key assumptions applied in the valuation of investment properties.